HamidHadipour/GraphBAN/case_study/README.md

 python KIBA_run.py
 ````

-**To get the predicted values based on each trained model with one of the three datasets you can run one of the prediction codes accordingly**
+**To get the predicted values based on each trained model with one of the three datasets, you can run one of the prediction codes accordingly**<br>
+**Before running, you need to download the trained models from the links provided above.**
 ```
 python BioSNAP_predict.py
 ```